 BEA primarily collects data from other statistical agencies (mostly other Federal statistical agencies) as well as firms, conducts research and analysis, develops and implements estimation methodologies, and disseminates statistics to the public.
-Because BEA receives its source data over time, BEA provides a series of estimates that are routinely revised to reflect more complete source data.
+Because BEA receives its source data over time, BEA provides a series of estimates that are routinely updated to reflect more complete source data.
 For example, in regard to the GDP estimates, there are three current quarterly estimates that are made for each quarter.
 These are labeled, in sequence, advance, second, and third estimates.
 Comprehensive policy on revisions informs the public of both printed and Web-based publications of our revisions.
-Descriptions of BEA's planned revision procedures are located in separate publications, and cover many aspects of a program, including methodology, source data, and updates in the SCB articles and on our Web site.
+Descriptions of BEA's planned update procedures are located in separate publications, and cover many aspects of a program, including methodology, source data, and updates in the SCB articles and on our Web site.
 Regarding revisions, descriptions in news releases routinely place any revision in the context of recent revisions to the estimate and provide a comparison with overall average revisions.
-Also, a discussion of the assumptions used for source data not yet available/sources of revisions is routinely described in the technical notes section both in news releases and annual and comprehensive revision articles.
+Also, a discussion of the assumptions used for source data not yet available/sources of revisions is routinely described in the technical notes section both in news releases and annual and comprehensive update articles.
 In addition, BEA undertakes periodic revision studies that examine the accuracy of the estimates over time and for the existence of any systematic overstatement or understatement.
 Such studies are an important vehicle for BEA to ensure the quality of the estimates.
 Furthermore, users of BEA data are able to use the findings of these studies to better understand the nature of the BEA estimates.
 Revisions to BEA's economic accounts are described in various articles in the Survey of Current Business.
 For additional information on updates to BEA's economic accounts, visit the links below.